 What Can We Do?

-[1:12:21] So here we are once more at the end of an episode and all we've done is lay down an overview what is an incredibly corrupt industry across the United States.
-There's so much more depth that we need to explore here and we will in future episodes but we've already gone longer so much to cover so that brings us instead to the end of this episode, in the question of what can we do with people outside of this system looking in do to help the timing of this episode was important to us because we really wanted to highlight struggles that are going on right now as we see with the currently ongoing prison strike which I mean it's slated to end in just a couple of days officially but these struggles will continue in many of these prisons they strikes will continue.
+[1:12:21] So here we are once more at the end of an episode, and all we've done is lay down an overview of what is an incredibly corrupt industry across the United States.
+There's so much more depth that we need to explore here, and we will in future episodes but we've already gone long, there's so much to cover.
+So that brings us instead to the end of this episode and the question of what can we do as people outside of this system looking in to help?
+The timing of this episode was important to us, because we really wanted to highlight struggles that are going on right now as we see with the currently ongoing prison strike.
+Which, I mean it's slated to end in just a couple of days officially but these struggles will continue; in many of these prisons these strikes will continue.

 [1:13:02] The retaliation for those prisoners who participated will continue long into the future.

-[1:13:08] And we on the outside can continue to support these struggles of from people who have just Brinkley had too much and I ready for change.
-We can continue their work by letting people know about the abuses that occur in the system by spreading their demands, by contacting our legislators letting them know that even though we are not in these prison systems and we may not know people needs prison system that we still care about those were trapped inside, we still believe that humans deserving dignity and respect just like the rest of us we can write to prisoners.
+[1:13:08] And we on the outside can continue to support these struggles; from people who have just frankly had too much and are ready for change.
+We can continue their work by letting people know about the abuses that occur in the system, by spreading their demands, by contacting our legislators, letting them know that even though we are not in these prison systems and we may not know people needs prison systems, that we still care about those were trapped inside.
+That we still believe they're humans deserving dignity and respect just like the rest of us.
+We can write to prisoners.

-[1:13:38] We can donate to Iowa and you can find a link to Their donation page on our website.
+[1:13:38] We can donate to IWOC and you can find a link to their donation page on our website.

-[1:13:43] There are a number of organizations that allow you to donate books or other Goods to prisoners so they can avoid the cost of commissary costs.
-The most important and it really Bears repeating over and over again is to make these struggles hurt, to talk to your friends and family about this world out so many of us only view through the distorted perspective of media and of our favorite cop shows whether it's on Netflix or on prime-time television, these are real people involved in the systems and we need to make their voices heard.
-Because it only takes one accidental moment but it shifted political wins before many of us find ourselves caught in these systems as well.
+[1:13:43] There are a number of organizations that allow you to donate books or other goods to prisoners so they can avoid the cost of commissary costs.
+But most important - and it really bears repeating over and over again - is to make these struggles heard, to talk to your friends and family about this world that so many of us only view through the distorted perspective of media and of our favorite cop shows, whether it's on Netflix, or on prime-time television.
+These are real people involved in these systems and we need to make their voices heard.
+Because it only takes one accidental moment, or a shift in political wins before many of us find ourselves caught in these systems as well.

-[1:17:38] A lot of time and research goes into making these episodes possible and we will never use advertising to support the show so if you like it and would like us to keep going you our listener can support us by.
-Sharing this with a friend and giving us a review, also we have an email address it's contact at ashes ashes.
-No RG and we encourage you to send us your thoughts positive or negative we read them and we appreciate them, also a listener of the show made a really incredible mix of our sexy voices put a couple tracks behind it and put it out there on the interwebs...
+[1:17:38] A lot of time and research goes into making these episodes possible, and we will never use advertising to support this show.
+So, if you like it and would like us to keep going, you our listener can support us by sharing this with a friend and giving us a review.
+Also we have an email address, it's email@example.com, and we encourage you to send us your thoughts: positive or negative.
+We read them and we appreciate them.
+Also a listener of the show made a really incredible mix of our sexy voices, put a couple tracks behind it and put it out there on the interwebs...

-[1:18:22] It's well David it sounds really good I like it I think everyone should listen to it so it will provide that on our website as well for people to check out share with your friends support it support us.
+[1:18:22] Well David it sounds really good, I like it.
+I think everyone should listen to it, so we'll provide that on our website as well for people to check out, share with your friends, support it, support us.

-[1:18:34] You can also find us on your favorite social media Network at ashes ashes cast we're going to close this episode out with something special reading a list of the demands of the Striking prisoners because we believe that he deserve to be heard.
+[1:18:34] You can also find us on your favorite social media network @ashesashescast.
+We're going to close this episode out with something special: reading a list of the demands of the striking prisoners because we believe that they deserve to be heard.

-[1:18:47] And underneath the sounds is music by the rapper time a listener of the show.
+[1:18:47] And underneath these sounds is music by the rapper Time, a listener of this show.

 Break The State

-[1:19:13] Number to an immediate end to prison slavery all persons in prison and any place of detention under United States jurisdiction must be paid the prevailing wage in their state or territory for their labor.
+[1:19:13] Number two: an immediate end to prison slavery.
+All persons imprisoned in any place of detention under United States jurisdiction must be paid the prevailing wage in their state or territory for their labor.

-[1:19:38] Number for the truth in sentencing Act and the sentencing Reform Act must be rescinded for the imprisoned humans have a possibility of Rehabilitation and parole no human Shelby sentence.
-By incarceration or serve any sentence without the possibility of parole.
+[1:19:38] Number four: the Truth in Sentencing Act and the sentencing Reform Act must be rescinded so that imprisoned humans have a possibility of rehabilitation and parole.
+No human shall be sentenced to death by incarceration or serve any sentence without the possibility of parole.

-[1:20:11] Number 6 an immediate end to racist gang enhancement laws targeting black and brown human.
+[1:20:11] Number 6: an immediate end to racist gang enhancement laws targeting black and brown humans.

-[1:20:37] Number 9 L grants must be reinstated in all US states and territories.
+[1:20:37] Number 9: Pell Grants must be reinstated in all US states and territories.

-[1:20:44] Number 10 the voting rights of all can find citizens serving prison sentences pretrial detainees and so-called ex-felons must be counted representation is demanded all voices count.
+[1:20:44] Number 10: the voting rights of all confined citizens serving prison sentences, pre-trial detainees, and so-called ex-felons must be counted.
+Representation is demanded.
+All voices count.